dhaneswaramandrasa/bike-sharing/README.md

 <a name="pro"></a>
 # Project Motivation

-This project is aimed to predict bike sharing patterns by using deep learning from scratch.
+This project is aimed to predict bike sharing patterns by using deep learning from scratch (using numpy).

 <a name="fil"></a>
 # File Descriptions